 Currently Accepting Graduate Students

-We have openings for graduate students.
-Interested students are encouraged to directly contact Maureen Lagos.
+We have openings for undergraduate and graduate students.
+Interested students are encouraged to directly contact Maureen Lagos

 - Exploration of phonon and plasmonic properties in nanostructures using electron probes. (link, link, link, and link)

 - Temporal aspects of the inelastic scattering of fast electrons from nanostructures. (link)

 - Structural characterization of nanostructures using HRTEM and STEM. (link and link)

 - Understanding the fundamental aspects of the mechanical elongation and quantum transport of atom-sized nanostructures. (link, link and link)

 - Nanoscale Temperature Measurements using Phonon Spectroscopy, NanoLetters 18,4556, (2018).

 - Mapping Surface and Bulk Vibrational modes in a Single Nanocube, Nature 543, 529 (2017).